ShimizuTheLotus/ShimizuTheLotus/Note/UWP/Templated Controls.md

 Now the view is finished.
 And the control is not functional yet.

-## How to add proporties to the control?
+## How to add properties to the control?

 You can refer [this](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/xaml-templated-controls-csharp-winui-3), it also works in UWP, or you want to check it in this file: